-Natural disasters or pandemics may present a risk of increased mortgage loan defaults.
+Natural disasters may present a risk of increased mortgage loan defaults.

 Natural disasters can result in widespread property damage and loss, displacement of residents and businesses and significant disruptions in the affected regional economies.
-Similarly, pandemics can result in widespread disruption in the affected regional economies or the national economy.
-Although the long-term effects of natural disasters or pandemics are difficult to predict, such events could lead to a general economic downturn in the affected regions, including job losses and declines in real estate values.
+Although the long-term effects of natural disasters are difficult to predict, such events could lead to a general economic downturn in the affected regions, including job losses and declines in real estate values.
 Under such circumstances, multifamily properties in the affected areas may be unable to generate sufficient net cash flow to pay debt service and to maintain their value.
 If an event of default occurs from these factors, the loan may be accelerated and the mortgage loan paid in full with distribution of its stated principal balance, together with accrued interest, to certificateholders.
-No prepayment premium will be collected or paid in this circumstance.

 We also have the option to remove a loan from its pool when the borrower is delinquent with respect to four consecutive full payments or when the value of the property is reduced by 5% or more as the result of a natural disaster.
 Such actions would result in early payments of principal to holders of certificates.
-In addition, a borrower whose property is affected by a natural disaster or a pandemic may be eligible for forbearance.
+In addition, a borrower whose property is affected by a natural disaster may be eligible for forbearance.
 A loan in forbearance will remain in the related pool until we make a decision to exercise our option to repurchase the loan out of the pool.
 If a loan remains in the related pool during the forbearance period, certificateholders will continue to receive payments of scheduled principal and interest under our guaranty during the forbearance period.
 If we decide to repurchase the loan out of the related pool, certificateholders will receive an early payment of principal.
-Investors should note that we continue to evaluate our policies with respect to loans affected by natural disasters or pandemics, and we may in the future modify or replace our current policies based on a wide range of considerations.
+Investors should note that we continue to evaluate our policies with respect to loans affected by natural disasters, and we may in the future modify or replace our current policies based on a wide range of considerations.

-In general, the rate of defaults on mortgage loans in areas affected by natural disasters or pandemics may increase.
+In general, the rate of defaults on mortgage loans in areas affected by natural disasters may increase.
 Subject to applicable payment forbearance, any such increase will result in early payments of principal to holders of certificates with underlying mortgage loans secured by properties in the affected areas.
 Additionally, casualty losses on mortgaged properties with damage due to a natural disaster may result in early pay-offs of principal by borrowers and, accordingly, early payments of principal to holders of the related certificates.
-No prepayment premium will be collected or paid in this circumstance.